hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   - probably not in the same orbit if considering only rotations and not reflections

 - UAQ: why supervisor chose to exclude reflections (are they not automorphisms as well?)

+- understood how size of fixpoint of automorphism can be calculated using the number of cycles of the automorphism

+- calculated that for 2 colors, the amount of orbits when considering reflections also is 22 instead of 23
+  - that agrees with the fact, that I found two cube configurations from supervisors slides, that can be obtained from one another by performing a reflection